-We have gone through horrible fires here in the Blue Mountains and so many other parts of the country.
-The heat has been extraordinary.
-I am a firm believer in climate change, even though our beautiful Mountains have suffered badly before.
+Fire created havoc in the Blue Mountains and Lithgow during the summer of 2019/20.
+The heat was extraordinary.
+I am a firm believer in climate change, even though our beautiful Mountains have suffered very badly in years gone by.

 THE FURY OF FIRE